-The Fact Sheet for the Draft Permit includes a list of four exceedances of the Facility's ammonia limits between 2017 and 2019 and a single exceedance of its zinc limit in 2022.
-Commenters were unable to locate information about any of the ammonia exceedances, but note that there has not been a recurrence in over four years.
-The Fact Sheet also identifies 12 inspections over the last five years "for compliance verification," but does not explain the significance of the reviews or how they are considered in renewal of this permit.
-Commenters request that IDEM include in the Fact Sheet a complete history of noncompliance by the Indiana Harbor West steel mill (including the items listed below), as well as IDEM's efforts to address those violations (e.g., November 22, 2021 Administrative Compliance Order issued by IDEM to West Facility for failure to conduct accelerated testing following the bypass of the zinc treatment system, after 20 bypasses between October 2018 and May 2021), since its last renewal including all bypasses.
+The Fact Sheet for the Draft Permit includes a list of exceedances and inspections over the last two years "for compliance verification," but does not explain what these mean or how they are considered in renewal of this permit.
+Commenters request that IDEM include in the Fact Sheet a complete history of noncompliance by the Indiana Harbor East steel mill, as well as IDEM's efforts to address those violations (e.g., September 14, 2021 Administrative Penalty Order for bypassing, failure to manage plant adequately allowing a reddish discharge, failure to maintain records, and exceedances of permit limits), since its last renewal on July 21, 2017.
 Doing so can identify recurring compliance issues and the need for additional inspections, monitoring, and reporting.
+Based on the information reviewed by the Commenters in the Virtual File Cabinet, there has been a repeated exceedance of the chlorine limit during the past four years.